eo-tools/eozilla/docs/client-cli.md

 # Client CLI Reference

-`s2gos-client` is the client shell tool for the S2GOS service.
+`cuiman` is the client shell tool for the S2GOS service.

 The tool can be used to get the available processes, get process details, execute processes, and manage the jobs originating from the latter.